 • Category 10 – Vending machines;

 • Category 11 – Other equipment (ESA) that do not fall into one of the above categories.

 As for the substances with use restrictions and the values of the maximum tolerated concentrations by weight in homogeneous materials, RoHS emphasizes: Lead (0,1 %), Mercury (0,1 %), Cadmium (0,01 %), Hexavalent chromium (0,1 %), Polybrominated biphenyls (PBB) (0,1 %), Polybrominated diphenyl ethers (PBDE) (0,1 %).

 CE MARKING and DECLARATION OF CONFORMITY

 As mentioned, since its entry into force the RoHS directive has introduced l’mandatory CE marking and the requirements for the declaration of conformity.
 In order to place electrical and electronic equipment on the market (ESA), therefore, every economic operator must comply with the conformity assessment procedure in line with the legislation.
 Compliance with RoHS requirements must be supported by the necessary technical documentation; which will then result in a declaration of conformity (Doc) and the CE marking to be affixed to the finished product.

 In this context, the producer must ensure that the electrical or electronic appliance meets the limitation requirements on restricted substances, drafting the technical documentation, after having carried out the internal production control.
 The producer is also responsible for issuing the declaration of conformity, affix the CE marking ensuring its traceability, and keep documentation available for 10 from placing on the market.
-Generally, Furthermore, all traders - The manufacturer, the authorized representative, the importer and the distributor – have the responsibility of ensure product compliance, applying - when necessary - the most appropriate corrective measures.
+In general, Furthermore, all traders - The manufacturer, the authorized representative, the importer and the distributor – have the responsibility of ensure product compliance, applying - when necessary - the most appropriate corrective measures.

 How to get RoHS Certification

 Exist two modes to get RoHS certification.
-The first - widely widespread in past years – provides for the analysis of all components and materials used for the production of the product, aimed at collecting the individual RoHS compliance declarations concerning them.
+La prima - widely widespread in past years – provides for the analysis of all components and materials used for the production of the product, aimed at collecting the individual RoHS compliance declarations concerning them.
 This mode is based on the principle that if all the components and materials used comply with the established limits, consequently even the complete product respects them.